MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

    > [!NOTE]
    > Be sure you are creating the following resources in the same Azure Active Directory as the CDS environment.
 It's not possible to use resources from another Azure Active Directory.

    - Create a new Storage Account using the following instructions:

    > [!NOTE]
    > You must enable hierarchical namespaces when creating the storage account.
 See the Create storage accounts section in the [Make Entity store available as a Data Lake](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/entity-store-data-lake#create-storage-accounts) topic for more information.

      - Go to the storage account that you created
-   - Copy and save the storage account Name
      - Go to **Access keys** from the menu on the left
      - Copy and save the connection string for either Key1 or key2
      - Copy and save the storage account name

    - Create a new Key Vault using the following instructions.
 These instructions are also listed in the Create a key vault section of the [Make Entity store available as a Data Lake](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/entity-store-data-lake#create-a-key-vault-and-a-secret) topic.
    - Create and register an Azure Active directory application using the following instructions: